-A correspondent says that although the late Admiral Keppel was indeed the "Father of the Fleet," the Admiral who has seen the longest service is still alive, this being Admiral Moorman, of Exmouth, who is ninety-two years old, and was affost when Admiral Keppel was at his naval college.
+A correspondent says that although the late Admiral Keppel was indeed the "Father of the Fleet," the Admiral who has seen the longest service is still alive, this being Admiral Moorman, of Exmouth, who is ninety-two years old, and was affect when Admiral Keppel was at his naval college.
 A TALL STORY.

 Cabbages in Jersey grow to a great height, and it is a common thing to see the stalks eight to twelve feet high.
-Many persons carry as curiosities walking-sticks made from these stalks.
-A certain man, says a correspondent addressed the mer divided between and the three of demned the poli connell seworage in summer is po be provided from he declares to the pail syste advantage 23 registered all suitable, to overcrowding or unregistered, bu though some are urges greater at public " conveni on the North Str practice of keeps tion of water the serious par the North Circ residents there. several local me co-operation in t the city, and the Public Health C

-THE E The Earl of I) opening of Par absence abroad his recovery tro. which he has months.

-A meeting of Irish Fiscal Ref. day at the Gree!
-Mayo (President also present-M Phillipson, jung Saunders, J. F Burke, Oliver F Count Plunkett,

-Arrangements coming public to on February th spondence and were dealt with.

-The 2nd Bate the 1st Battalic are preparing st. 2nd Battalion respectively early in March.

-· The ea ployn U.S.O.
-Liverpoo service with the has been approve one of the thre smart little batt late Boer War, smith (redal wit vice Brevet Majo

-The 1st Batte Potchefstroom, v tor India.
-It Battalion Borde Thabjetimyo, Bu

-The Royal M: E. M. Pakenham Army Pay Depa Captain Roger H

-The monthly n Board was held t presided, and the McLnerney and C Poe, Hosford, & Inspector ...
-The correspond reference to the B The remaining

-Fishery Departuon behalf of men were convicted at for illegal fishin; before the Lord I decided that the .
-Mr. Hosferd

-WINDO A window clear his avocation at Patrick street, fe about 16 feet, and of the wrist.
-H. Hospital and deta

-The Mayor has of coal to Barring from the Limerick tone to the Lying Clyde Shipping C

-RAIL

-The Great Weper annum.

-The North Lon 61 per cent.

-DUKE OF CONN

-The Duke of Co inspected the 1st which he is colon: orders for Indis.
+Many parsons carry as curionities walking-sticks made from these stalks.
+A certain man, says a correspondent address and the three of demned the poli-connell sewerage in summer is po be provided from he declares to the pail syste advantage to 23 registered all suitable, bu vercrowding o urges greater a practice of keep tion of water residents there, several local me co-operation in the city, and the Public Health C THE The Earl of 1) pening of Pul absence abroad hich be has A meeting of Irish Fiscal Rei day at the Gree Mayo (President sl-o present-M Phillinson, junt Saunders, J. F Burke, Oliver F Count Plunkett. anths Arrangement coming public on February t spondence and ere dealt with The 2nd Bate are preparing st respectively early in March The en ployn U.S.O.
+Liverpoo service with the has been approv one of the three one of the three smart little batt late Boer War, smith (wedal wi smith (wedal wit The 1st Batts Potchefstroom, of India.
+It Battalion Bords Thabjesimyo, Bu The Royal M. E. M. Pakenham Army Pay Depa Captain Roger H vice Brevet Maje The monthly Board was held ! presided, and th McInerney and C The correspon Fishery Departu on behalf of men were convicted as on behalf of men were convicted an for illegal fishin before the Lord I decided that the Mr. Houferd reference to the B The remaining WINDO A window clea his avocation at Patrick street, fe about 16 feet, and of the wrist.
+H-Hospital and deta The Mayor has of coal to Barring from the Limerica tone to the Lying Clide Shipping ( RAIL () The Grea We half year will be per annum.
+The North Lor 61 per cent.
+DUKE OF CONS of C The Duke of Consported the 1st which he is colon orders for India